seaweedfs/seaweedfs/README.md

 On top of the object store, optional [Filer] can support directories and POSIX attributes.
 Filer is a separate linearly-scalable stateless server with customizable metadata stores, e.g., MySql, Postgres, Redis, Cassandra, HBase, Mongodb, Elastic Search, LevelDB, MemSql, TiDB, Etcd, CockroachDB, etc.

+For any distributed key value stores, the large values can be offloaded to SeaweedFS.
+With the fast access speed and linearly scalable capacity, SeaweedFS can work as a distributed [Key-Large-Value store][KeyLargeValueStore].

 [Back to TOC](#table-of-contents)

 ## Additional Features ##